Homepage / Excursion Guides / Visiting Glacier National Park in Winter

 car driving into West Glacier in winter time

-Once the snow starts falling, roads begin closing.
-Most roads in the park are closed in the winter due.
-But, the Going-to-the-Sun Road from the West Glacier Entrance to Lake McDonald Lodge (11 miles) is usually plowed and accessible by vehicles during this time.
+Once the snow starts falling, roads begin closing and most roads in the park are closed throughout the winter.
+Going-to-the-Sun Road from the West Glacier Entrance to Lake McDonald Lodge (11 miles) is usually plowed and accessible by vehicles year-round.

 From the east side entrance (St. Mary), you can usually drive the 1.5 miles to the St. Mary Campground.

-Hwy 2 that travels along the southern border of Glacier National Park is maintained, and it’s a beautiful drive from each side of the park.
+HWY 2 that travels along the southern border of Glacier National Park is maintained US Highway and is a beautiful drive anytime of year.

 The highways around Glacier National Park are plowed, but you’ll always need to take extra precaution during bad weather.
 Make sure to check road conditions, know how to drive safely in snow, and have proper snow tires or chains.

 The nearby airport, just 24 miles from the West entrance of the park, is the Glacier Park International Airport (FCA).
-It offers many flights and is a very convenient way to get to here.
-Car rentals and shuttles are available right from the airport.
+It offers numerous flights and is the most convenient way to visit Northwest Montana.
+Car rentals and shuttles can be arranged directly at the airport.

-Consider a train trip!
-Amtrak’s Empire Builder train travels across the northern United States from Chicago to the Pacific Northwest along major portions of the Lewis and Clark trail.
-This train stops year-round at West Glacier (WGL).
+Or, consider take thing train!
+Amtrak’s Empire Builder train travels across the northern United States from Chicago to Seattle and Portland along major portions of the Lewis and Clark trail.
+This line stops year-round in West Glacier (WGL) and East Glacier Park (GPK).

-Check out our detailed post on How to Get to Glacier National Park (LINK)
+Check out our detailed post for more helpful information about How to Get to Glacier National Park

 woman hiking in a snowy Glacier National Park